ilastik/ilastik.github.io/documentation/objects/objects.md

 <a href="figs/object_extraction_selection_dialog_neigh.png" data-toggle="lightbox"><img src="figs/object_extraction_selection_dialog_neigh.png" class="img-responsive" /></a>

 Once you have selected the features you like, the applet will proceed to compute them.
 For large 3D datasets this step can take quite a while.
 However, keep in mind that most of the time selecting more features at this step is not more expensive computationally.
 We therefore recommend that you select all features you think you might try for classification and then choose a subset of these features in the next applet.

+Note on spacial features: Features that are preceded with the "Coord" prefix produce features with absolute coordinate positions in the image.
+These are only useful in special cases when the position of the object in the image can be used to infer the object type.

 ## Prediction for objects - "Object Classification" applet
 This applet allows you to label the objects and classify them based on the features, computed in the previous applet.
 If you want to choose a subset of features, press the "Subset features" button.
 Adding labels and changing their color is done the same way as in the